rrwen/express-mongodb-rest/README.md

 node app.js
 ```

-Go to `localhost:3000/api/collection` with a web browser to use the API, where:
+Go to `localhost:3000/api/collection/method` with a web browser to use the API, where:

 * `collection` is the name of the collection in your MongoDB database
+* `method` is the MongoDB [collection method](https://mongodb.github.io/node-mongodb-native/3.0/api/Collection) for querying

 ## Contributions